bda-research/node-crawler/README.md

 Server-side DOM options:

  * `jQuery`: true, false, "whacko" or ConfObject (Default true).
-Crawler will use
+Crawler will use selected dom options to parse response.

 Charset encoding:

  * `forceUTF8`: Boolean, if true will get charset from HTTP headers or meta tag in html and convert it to UTF8 if necessary.
 Never worry about encoding anymore!
 (Default true),
- * `incomingEncoding`: String, with forceUTF8: true to set encoding manually (Default null) `incomingEncoding : 'windows-1255'` for example
+ * `incomingEncoding`: String, with forceUTF8: true to set encoding manually (Default null).
+For example, `incomingEncoding : 'windows-1255'`.
+See [all supported encodings](https://github.com/ashtuchkin/iconv-lite/wiki/Supported-Encodings)

 Cache: